A Quest to Find the Quickest Solution to Frizzy Hair – As Seen in Willow and Sage Magazine!

 Instructions

-- In a small dish dissolve two tablespoons of sugar into a half cup warm water.
-Stir well to quickly dissolve sugar, then allow to cool.
-Speed up the process by placing the sugar water in the fridge for three minutes.
+- In a small dish, dissolve two tablespoons of sugar into a half cup of warm water.
+Stir well to dissolve the sugar quickly, then allow it to cool.
+To speed up the process, place the sugar water in the fridge for three minutes.

-- Next, once cooled add a third cup aloe vera gel and half a teaspoon apricot oil.
+- Next, once cooled, add a third cup of aloe vera gel and half a teaspoon of apricot oil.
 Stir well to combine.
-While stirring add five drops each of lavender and rosemary essential oil.
+While stirring, add five drops each of lavender and rosemary essential oils.

 - Using a funnel pour mixture into an eight-ounce spray bottle (like this one).
 Remove the funnel and place the nozzle on the bottle for use.